dpranke/typ/README.rst

 - Add input validation on all of the public APIs.
 - Get test coverage for the remaining untested code.
-- Make parallel coverage work.
-- Implement a non-python file format for testing command line interfaces, clean up testing of exe's.
+- Implement a non-python file format for testing command line interfaces
 - Write documentation

 Possible future work